UoW-CPC/rabbda-university-portal/postgres/README.md

 NOTICE: CREATE TABLE / PRIMARY KEY will create implicit index "students_pkey" for table "students"

-__grades_high_school:__
+__grades_high_school table:__

 NOTICE: CREATE TABLE will create implicit sequence "grades_high_school_id_sql"  for serial column "grades_high_school.id"

 NOTICE: CREATE TABLE / PRIMARY KEY will create implicit index "grades_high_school_pkey" for table "grades_high_school"

-__grades_university:__
+__grades_university table:__

 NOTICE: CREATE TABLE will create implicit sequence "__grades_university_id_sql"  for serial column "__grades_university.id"

 NOTICE: CREATE TABLE / PRIMARY KEY will create implicit index "__grades_university_pkey" for table "__grades_university"

-To see the three table type \dt and hit enter.
+To see the three tables, type \dt and hit enter.

-It is now time to insert our sample data.
+It is now time to insert into those tables our sample data.
 In the file insert_data.sql there are three SQL queries, copy the queries one by one and run them.

 You will get three responses, one for each table: